AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 ### Career story

-On your own, jot down answers to the following questions:
+Craft the story of your own personal journey as a developer.
+Jot down answers to the following questions:
 * What inspired you to learn how to code?
 * Why do you want to work in tech?
 * Tell the story of your coding journey.
 How did you get to where you are now?